What Is the Difference Between Named Perils and All-Risk Coverage?

 Named Perils: Coverage Only for What's Listed

-A named perils policy is exactly what it sounds like — your home or belongings are only protected if the cause of damage is explicitly listed in the policy.
-If a disaster strikes and it's not on that list, the insurer doesn't pay.
-Period.
+A named perils policy is exactly what it sounds like.
+Your home or belongings are only protected if the cause of damage is explicitly listed in the policy.
+A named perils policy covers only those hazards specifically listed in the policy.
+If a peril isn't explicitly named, damage from that event won't be covered, leaving you financially responsible for repairs or replacements.

 The burden of proof in a named perils claim falls on you, the homeowner.
 You must demonstrate that the damage was caused by one of the listed perils.
 This can create friction during the claims process and result in denials for unexpected damage types.